LujiAnna/php-order-form/README.md

   - [!]
 Zip code are only numbers.
   - [*] Email address is valid.
 - [x] Show any problems (empty or invalid data) with the fields at the top of the form.
 Tip: use the [bootstrap alerts](https://getbootstrap.com/docs/4.0/components/alerts/) for inspiration.
 If they are valid, the confirmation of step 1 is shown.
-- [?]
-If the form was not valid, show the previous values in the form so that the user doesn't have to retype everything.
+- [x] If the form was not valid, show the previous values in the form so that the user doesn't have to retype everything.

 > Usually, validation is a combination of server side checks (for security, these can't be bypassed) and checks in html / JS (can be bypassed but can give live user feedback).

 ### Step 3: improve UX by saving user data

 - [x] Check out the possibilities of the PHP session and cookies.
-- [?]
-We want to prefill the address (after the first usage), as long as the browser isn't closed.
+- [x] We want to prefill the address (after the first usage), as long as the browser isn't closed.
 Which of these techniques is the better choice here?
 Session

 > When using cookies on a live site, check any legal requirements.